 OK, a small confession to start.
 The original title for this post was going to be the unbearable shiteness of copywriting.
 But, the stupid Autocorrect changed it to whiteness.
 And then shiftiness.
 Sigh.
 That was a sign.

 And then, we thought about what image might go with a headline about shiteness.
 Hmmmm.

 That would have taken us into the world of politicians and reality TV shows.
 And that definitely wasn’t where we wanted to go.
 Another sign.

-And finally, even though it would have been a great headline, it sounded a bit like we wanted to belittle copywriting as a skill.
-And that’s not at all what we wanted to do.
+And finally, even though it would have been an attention-grabbing headline, it sounded like we wanted to belittle copywriting as a skill.
+And that’s not at all what we wanted.
 In fact, quite the opposite.
 So that was our final sign.